 Chuck Roast Manhattan Beef

-- Sprinkle the onion soup mix and brown gravy mix over the roast.
-Pour the red wine vinegar over the top.
+- Sprinkle onion soup mix and brown gravy mix in on top with the red wine vinegar too.

 This saves really well if you do have leftover shredded beef too which is nice.
 You know how I hate to waste food.
 Remember to wait until it is cooled before transferring into an air tight container or freezer bag.
 It will stay well in the fridge for up to 4 days.
 When reheating I just use my microwave in a bowl.